lumahealthhq/policy/22-key_definitions.md

 * *Minimum Necessary Information*: Protected health information that is the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.
 The "minimum necessary" standard applies to all protected health information in any form.

 * *Off-Site*: For the purpose of storage of Backup media, off-site is defined as any location separate from the building in which the backup was created.
-It must be physically separate from the creating site.
+It must be physically separate from the creation site.

 * *Organization*: For the purposes of this policy, the term "organization" shall mean Luma.